 Software can push punchlist information in realtime to the appropriate stakeholders, sometimes saving a full day of time.
 And on a large multi-million or billion dollar project, a single day of time savings is meaningful, especially if the punchlist item is a critical component that may impact other systems or cause delays downstream.

 In addition to time savings, good Cx software can also help others understand the problem encountered by the technician by integrating photo and video capture directly inside the punchlist form.
 While anyone with a smartphone can do this in an ad-hoc way, when a camera control is integrated directly into a punchlist form, information can be viewed in context with other information, something that is much more difficult to do with a one-off email or text message.
 Which brings us to point #8, below.

-Good Cx software will have image and video documentation built into it so this kind of information can be easily accessed and retrieved along with a device’s information, adding context to the image.
+Good Cx software will have image documentation built into it so this kind of information can be easily accessed and retrieved along with a device’s information, adding context to the image.
 Metadata associated with the image such as geolocation, date/time, etc., is also something that good Cx software will have available.